yyh-gl/ai-agent-demo/.junie/guidelines.md

 - H2 console available at /h2-console

 ### UI Styling
-- Uses Tailwind CSS via CDN
+- Uses Tailwind CSS integrated into the build process
+- PostCSS with Tailwind CSS and Autoprefixer for CSS processing
 - Responsive design for various screen sizes
 - Clean and modern user interface
+- Hot-reloading CSS during development with Gradle tasks